kscharpf/RoboND-Rover-Project/rover_writeup.md

 ![alt text][image6]

 To identify the navigable terrain versus obstacles versus rocks, I updated the color_thresh function provided during the classwork to take a range of RGB values rather than a single low threshold.
+For the ground terrain, the RGB range is from (160,160,160) to (255,255,255).
 The identification of an obstacle is those areas within the FOV mask that are identified as not navigable.
 For the samples, there is a low amount of blue present in pixels for the samples.
+For the rock samples, the RGB range is from (110,110,0) to (200,200,60).
 Here are the navigable terrain, obstacles, and rock for the example_grid file provided:

 ![alt text][image7]